TheKunFo/ApiSpotifyShare/README.md

 `npm run dev` — to launch the server with the hot reload feature

 `npm run lint` — to check code quality with ESLint

+### Testing

+Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
+The file `sprint.txt` should contain the number of the sprint you're currently working on.
+For ex.
+12